Vue static hosting

 Does this support Nuxt?

 Yes for static output.
 Generate the static site first, then upload the generated public folder.
-DeployPages is not the right target for Nuxt server rendering.
+DeployPages is not the right target for Nuxt server rendering or server API routes.

 Will Pinia or Vuex state survive a refresh?